rjchallen/brexit-data-science/html/index.md

 ![attitudes to the free market and free movement of people][question1]

-After applying weighting functions for demographics and political orientation the following weighted results were obtained:
+YouGov have applied a weighting function to individuals responses in the sample to correct for small variations in the sample.
+This is shown in the second column in the following table.
+YouGov's weighting methodology accounts for divergence of the sample from the observed EU referendum result.
+As discussed above this appears to be a systematically biased variable.
+A second weighting function therefore, that does not use this information as part of the weighting has also been constructed which depends only on demographics and political orientation.
+This is shown in the third column.
+In subsequent data we have used the YouGov weighting as that produces the most conservative results.

 ![attitudes to the free market and free movement of people - adjusted][question1weighted]

 We can look at these results broken down by the political orientation of the voters based on their reported vote in the 2015 general election.
+This uses YouGov's weighting algorithm.

 ![attitudes to the free market and free movement of people - political party breakdown][question1byPolitics]